Whether or not sour mashing creates a better-tasting drink is a controversial topic.

-Using a sour mash when making whiskey and rum is one of the most controversial topics in the distilling industry.
-While other distillers opt for the sweet mash route because they believe it produces a cleaner and smoother final product, some still enjoy using a sour mash because it balances the pH of the wash and creates consistent flavors for every bottle they make.
+While some distillers opt for the regular mash route because they believe it produces a cleaner and smoother final product, some still enjoy using a sour mash because it balances the pH of the wash and creates consistent flavors for every bottle they make.

 If you’re unfamiliar with this term and want to find out what a sour mash is, and how to use it when fermenting a fresh wash, carry on reading to unravel the mystery behind this process.